approov/shipfast-api-protection/README.md

 delivery of shipments to anyone wishing to earn some additional income.
 These guys are the "Shippers".
 They earn a wage for the delivery of shipments, but also have the opportunity to earn an additional bonus for some shipments which include an associated gratuity.
-Not all shipments have a gratuity, and are therefore not all equal.
+Not all shipments have a gratuity, and the gratuity is different for each shipment, therefore not all shipments are equal.

 ShipFast provides the actual delivery service to customers on a subscription basis.
 Shippers are paid their standard wage, and any gratuity provided by customers ahead of time is passed on, 100%, to Shippers.
+Good for them.

 ShipFast needs to run a tight ship, so they are keen to maintain optimal efficiency in their service and therefore ensure that distances covered by Shippers to pick up shipments from one location and deliver them to another location are kept to an absolute minimum.
-Therefore, Shippers have no way to access the list of available shipments and pick and choose: they are always given the available shipment which is closest to their current location.
+Therefore, Shippers _have no way to access the list of available shipments and thus pick and choose them_: they are always given the available shipment which is _closest_ to their current location.

 ## The Exploit

 There is no hijacking of user credentials here or tricking users to tap things in the app they shouldn't.
-The attack is much more subtle, because it is exploited by real trusted users of the system.
+The attack is much more subtle, because it is exploited by _real trusted users_ of the system.

 Recall in the explanation above ("The Service") that shipments are not created
 equally: some have gratuity associated with them, but the Shippers have no way